 - CTools Test Center → Canvas Quizzes

-Please contact the ITS Service Center (764-HELP or 4-HELP@umich.edu) if you have questions.
+Please contact the ITS Service Center if you have questions.

 Before selecting an option or combination of options

-Read below about the Convert2Canvas service and review information about your site after if has been converted.
+Read the information below about the Convert2Canvas service.
 It may help you determine which option(s) best meet your needs.

 - The Convert2Canvas service is for upcoming courses that you will conduct in Canvas.
 It is not intended as an archive process.
-Existing course materials in CTools will continue to be available for your reference.
+Existing course materials in CTools will continue to be available for your reference through July 2019.